Ozzypig/Modules/README.md

 The ModuleLoader looks for a **namespace** [Folder](https://developer.roblox.com/en-us/api-reference/class/Folder) named "MyLibrary" in either [ReplicatedStorage](https://developer.roblox.com/en-us/api-reference/class/ReplicatedStorage) or [ServerScriptService](https://developer.roblox.com/en-us/api-reference/class/ServerScriptService) (if on the server) which contains a ModuleScript named "MyClass".

-## Some Batteries Included
+## Some Goodies Included

-There's a few patterns that are used pretty often in Roblox projects, so they're included as modules.
+There's a few patterns that incredibly useful in most Roblox projects, so they're included as modules.
 They may be required by not specifying a namespace, eg `require("Event")`.
 The included modules are:

 - `class`: provides utility functions for working with idomatic Lua classes
 - `Event`: class similar to Roblox's built-in [RBXScriptSignal](https://developer.roblox.com/en-us/api-reference/datatype/RBXScriptSignal), it allows any kind of data and has `connect`, `fire`, `wait` methods
 - `Maid`: class for deconstructing/deallocating objects; call `addTask` with a connection, function, Instance or other Maid to be disconnected, called or [destroyed](https://developer.roblox.com/en-us/api-reference/function/Instance/Destroy) when `cleanup` is called
 - `StateMachine`: a simple implementation of a state machine pattern, event-based or subclass based
-	- `StateMachine.State`: a single state in a StateMachine
+	- `State`: a single state in a StateMachine

+Each of these modules are documented in-code using [LDoc](https://github.com/stevedonovan/LDoc), which also appears on the [documentation site](https://modules.ozzypig.com/).

+---

 ## Development of _Modules_